portegys/UtilityGame/Readme.txt

 www.rarlab.com.
 The system can then be built by clicking the buildgame.bat file, and tested with the rungame.bat file.

-The Game Player is a signed Java applet that will run in most browsers, including Internet Explorer.
+The Game Player is a signed Java jar that will run as an application:

+java -jar GamePlayer.jar [-MasterHost <IP address of master host>]

+or an applet in most browsers, including Internet Explorer.
 It is available at:

 tom.portegys.com/research/UtilityGame/gameplayer.html